vieitesss/command.nvim/README.md

 - Get completion suggestions as virtual text while typing.
 - Validate commands for potentially dangerous patterns (command substitution, piping to `rm`/`dd`, redirects to system files, etc.) with optional warnings and confirmation prompts.
 - Follow compilation errors for some languages (credits to [compile-mode.nvim](https://github.com/ej-shafran/compile-mode.nvim/tree/main)).
+- Send terminal output to the quickfix list for easy navigation and file jumping.

 # Installation